 Here are two sets of painted figures.

 I painted up these infantry as the 27th (Inniskilling) Regiment, which was involved in the amphibious Battle of the Forth in January 1746.
-I modelled them as 3 sets of centre companies and modified one set to include a pair of grenadiers.
+I modelled them as 3 sets of centre companies plus one set modified to include a pair of grenadiers.
 That gives me 12 of the 14 figures in my 18th Century British battalions.

 The last two figures were the Officer and Drummer.
 Again both are from Call to Arms AWI British Infantry.